 1. Let GOD Heal You

-To deal most of us create a wall around our hearts to keep all intruders out – Including the counsel of the holy spirt.
+To deal with pain most of us create a wall around our hearts to keep all intruders out – Including the counsel of the Holy Spirt.
 The only way we can feel better is by avoiding God and the problem because we aren’t capable of fixing the brokenness in our hearts.
 Healing our hearts is Jesus’ job, not ours.
 We will ALWAYS fail when we try to do a job we aren’t qualified to do.

 We squirm around in our pain.
 We blame God for our pain.
 We blame others for our pain.
 We escape the pain and numb with drugs, sex, television, and other things that bring temporary ecstasy.